TheTechromancer/password-stretcher/README.md

-# password_stretcher
+# stretcher.py

-A wordlist mangler which tries to avoid generating "improbable" passwords by preserving the natural entropy of its input.
+A highly customizable wordlist mangler which can be trained on an existing wordlist.
+It tries to avoid generating "improbable" passwords by preserving the natural entropy of its input.

 <br>